cran/spicy/README.md

   `copy_clipboard()` for fast export to spreadsheets or text editors.
-- Extract and assign variable labels from column headers with `label_from_names()`, especially useful for LimeSurvey CSV exports where headers follow the `"name. label"` convention.
+- Extract and assign variable labels from column headers with `label_from_names()`, especially useful for LimeSurvey CSV exports where headers follow a “name \[separator\] label” pattern — any string can be used as the separator (e.g., “.”, ” - “,”:“, etc.).
 - Handle `labelled`, `factor`, `Date`, `POSIXct`, and other commonly used variable types.